-The Animacy Hierarchy underlying the Inverse Agreement Constraint is nondistinct from the universal Topicality Hierarchy, i.e., the likelihood of various NP arguments being the topic of sentences (cf. Moravcsik 1974, Givón 1975, 1983, Aissen 1999).
-Hence, what the Inverse Agreement Constraint blocks is that the secondary topic be higher ranked in the Animacy/Topicality Hierarchy than the structurally more prominent primary topic (É. Kiss 2013):
+The Animacy Hierarchy of discourse referents cited in the Inverse Agreement Constraint is nondistinct from the universal Topicality or Topicworthiness Hierarchy discussed by Moravcsik (1974), Givón (1975, 1983), Wierzbicka (1981), Aissen (1999), Kiparsky (2008), and others.
+What the Inverse Agreement Constraint prevents is that the secondary topic be higher ranked in the Topicality Hierarchy than the structurally more prominent primary topic (É. Kiss 2013):

-(21) Inverse Topicality Constraint
+(20) Inverse Topicality ConstraintIn a construction with two topics, the structural hierarchy of the topics cannot contradict the ranking of their referents in the Animacy/Topicality Hierarchy.

-In a construction with two topics, the structural hierarchy of the topics cannot contradict the ranking of their referents in the Animacy/Topicality Hierarchy.
+(21) can be conceived as a filter operative at the conceptual-intentional interface of core syntax.
+Violatons of (20) can be avoided by construing the object outranking the subject in the Animacy/Topicality Hierarchy as a focus, i.e.:

-Violatons of (21) can be avoided by construing the object outranking the subject in the Animacy/Topicality Hierarchy as a focus, i.e.:
+(21) An object more topicworthy than the subject of the same clause can only be construed as a focus.

-(22) An object more animate/more topical than the subject of the same clause can only be construed as a focus.
 According to Givón (1975), topicalized object - verb agreement is often reinterpreted as definite object - verb agreement, given that topics are definite in most cases.
 This is what happened in Hungarian, too, in the post-Ugric, Proto-Hungarian period.
-However, as illustrated by Marcantonio (1985) and É. Kiss (2014), traces of the original topic-marking function of the Hungarian objective conjugation are still attested in the Old Hungarian period.
+As illustrated by Marcantonio (1985) and É. Kiss (2014), traces of the original topic-marking function of the Hungarian objective conjugation are still attested in the Old Hungarian period (we can find indefinite objects in topic position eliciting the objective conjugation, and definite objects in postsverbal position eliciting the subjective conjugation).
 Though Hungarian has lost the topic-encoding function of object-verb agreement, it has preserved the Inverse Topicality Constraint as a linguistic fossil.

 In most dialects of the two sister languages of Hungarian, Khanty and Mansi, the opposite happened: they have preserved the topic-encoding function of object-verb agreement,5 but have lost the Inverse Topicality Constraint.
 Eastern Khanty is an exception; it still displays both differential object-verb agreement, and the Inverse Agreement Constraint.
-Thus 1st and 2nd person pronominal objects never elicit agreement (Dalrymple & Nikolaeva 2011: 196; Márta Csepregi p.c.) - see (23a,b).
-In the case of 3rd person pronominal objects, however, we find object-verb agreement (unless the pronoun is focussed) - see (24).
+Thus 1st and 2nd person pronominal objects never elicit agreement (Dalrymple & Nikolaeva 2011: 196; Márta Csepregi p.c.) - see (22a,b).
+In the case of 3rd person pronominal objects, however, we find object-verb agreement (unless the pronoun is focussed) - see (22c).